THE MPN HEROES® RECOGNITION PROGRAM

 Types of work honored could include advocating for better care, outreach to underserved populations, activities at the grassroots level, promoting the patient’s voice, providing MPN community leadership, creating awareness programs, innovative education materials, programs, or events, disease management initiatives, research and science-based programs, media outreach, or campaigns.

-- Employees of Incyte, MK&A, and other vendors and members of the immediate family of any such persons are not eligible for recognition
+- Employees or agents of Incyte, MK&A, or other Incyte vendors and members of their immediate family are not eligible for recognition

 - Nominated individuals, institutions, or organizations and the programs or activities nominated must originate and be executed in one or more of the 50 states of the United States, the District of Columbia, or Puerto Rico